edmundhung/conform/docs/submission.md

 console.log(submission.value);
 ```

-If the form data is malformed (i.e. Some entries violate the naming convention), any errors will be caught internally and you can access it through `submission.error`.
+If the form data is malformed (i.e. some entries violate the naming convention), any errors will be caught internally and you can access them through `submission.error`.

 ### Configuration

 There are 2 approaches to configure the input name.
-For example, if we are building a todo list with the following schemas:
+Consider a todo list with the following schema:

 ```tsx
 interface Task {